-Once you’ve got a decent amount of water, purify it through boiling.
+Once you’ve got a decent amount of water, purify it via boiling.
 Boiling kills microorganisms and viruses that might cause disease.

-The biggest advantage of trapping is that it allows you to save time and energy.
-Unlike hunting, where you have to actively chase after a single quarry, trapping lets you catch a lot of prey without having to run after it.
-You can set up traps in different places to increase your chances of catching a meal.
-This multitasking feat frees up a large chunk of your time, letting you do other stuff like make fire or reinforce your shelter.
+The biggest advantage of trapping is that it saves you time and energy.
+Unlike hunting, where you have to actively chase after a single quarry, trapping lets you catch a lot of prey without having to run after them.

 When setting up traps and snares, it’s important to develop a keen skill for tracking animals.
 Know what kind of animal you’re trapping by watching out for things like:

 The deadfall trap is one of the earliest and most effective traps known to man.
-This is used to catch small to medium-sized prey like rodents, squirrels.
+It’s used to catch small to medium-sized prey like rodents and squirrels.